miles-platting/hello-world/README.md

 My introduction to github has been cloaked in a large degree of bafflement.
 What are all these things? pushes and pulls and commits and adds and HEADS and what all?
 I get the general idea but I am still finding the terminology and the actions quite obscure at present.

-This first entry just looks at how you get started assuming you a github account and you are bamboozled byt the jargon and the order of github thngs.
+This first entry just looks at how you get started assuming you a github account and you are bamboozled by the jargon and the order of github thngs.

 So these are the steps I took: